MRivadeneira92/cs50w-final-project/README.md

 }
 ```

+The end result is an array with the words that will be used in the next step inside a variable called ```searchBarCont```.

 ## The search function ##

+Each word stored in ```searchBarCont``` is used as input in an search function that looks for both ingredients and recipes that matches or includes it.

 The search function works two ways: The ingredient name triggers smaller functions within the bigger search funtion.
 First it looks for the _exact_ name, then for ingredients that contains the world (for example: inputting _egg_ will result in the ingredient _egg_ as an exact result and _egg whites_ as a similar result).
 After searching for ingredients the next step is looking for recipes that incorporate the name of the ingredient in their title (inputting _oats_ will get you as ingredients _oat flour_ and _Oats_, but also as recipes _oat_ meal pancakes and _Oat_ pizza crust).

 ### First the ingredients ###

-The first step is looking for matching ingredients.
-This is handled by a fetch to ```get_igredients```.
-This functions takes the name of the ingredient as an input.
+A loop is used to go through ```searchBarCont```.
+Each iteration is feed to ```get_ingredients```.
+This functions takes a name as an input.
 An empty dictionary is created named ```result```.
 We use a dictionary because of the need of storing both _exact_ and _similar_ ingredients, recipes, and their corresponding data.
 The initial check is if the name appears inside the ingredient database.
 If the check is positive the next step is looking for the _exact_ ingredient:

 ```
 if (Ingredient.objects.filter(ingredient_name=name).exists()):